-A summary budget (up to 2 years) must be included in the proposal and should only include direct costs.
+A summary budget (up to 2 years) must be included in the proposal and should only include direct project-related costs.
 Budgets do not need to be prepared by the College's Grants and Contracts Office.
 The Principal Investigator and Co-Principal Investigator(s) should include a portion of their salaries (10% per person minimum) on the budget to directly support these research efforts.
 Salary savings will not be returned to the academic unit but will be reinvested into furthering efforts of College research programs.
-Fringe benefits will be provided by the University and should not be included in the summary budget.
-Equipment (>\$5,000), tuition, supplemental salary, international travel, and subcontracting to outside entities is not permitted on the proposals.
+Fringe benefits are required in personnel costs and must be included in the summary budget.
+Equipment (>\$10,000), tuition, supplemental salary, international travel, and subcontracting to outside entities is not permitted on the proposals.
 All other project costs typically allowed by federal extramural research sponsors are allowed in this program.